51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 6. Mulled Wine

-The cold-weather version of sangria is back in season and makes delicious Thanksgiving cocktails for guests.
-You can put your own spin on this warm beverage, but it’s typically made by warming red wine and apple cider with fruits like raisins or oranges along with your favorite mulling spices.
-The aroma is heavenly and it’s not too strong so you can sip on it before dinner without getting overserved.
+The cold-weather version of sangria is back in season and serves well as Thanksgiving cocktails for guests.
+You can put your own spin on this warm beverage, but it’s typically made by warming red wine and apple cider with fruits like raisins or oranges, along with your favorite mulling spices.
+The aroma is heavenly and it’s not too strong, so you can sip on it before dinner without getting overserved.

 7. Applejack Sour

 Another twist on the whiskey sour, the Applejack sour is a perfectly fall-themed sipper.
-Apple brandy with oranges, lemons, maple syrup and some baking spices, this Thanksgiving cocktails is a crowd-pleaser.
+Apple brandy with oranges, lemons, maple syrup and some baking spices, this Thanksgiving cocktail is a real crowd-pleaser.

 8. Francophile